DEADPXLZ/DEADPXLZ/README.md

 Yep - no need for a centralized 3rd party marketplace to host your token on in order to reveal how scarce it actually is!
 With DEADPXLZ, you can brag about that super rare stats right from within the actual NFT! <br><br>
-🎈I call this _**EMBEDDED STATS**_ - a truly unique NFT feature brought to you for the first time ever on the blockchain by the DEADPXLZ project!
+🎈 I call this _**EMBEDDED STATS**_ - a truly unique NFT feature brought to you for the first time ever on the blockchain by the DEADPXLZ project!

 ### What about attributes?